The Class Actions Law Review: Singapore

 That said, the enforceability of an SICC judgment in a foreign jurisdiction would depend on that jurisdiction's rules governing the recognition and enforcement of a foreign judgment.

-Second, if an overseas claimant wishes to enforce a foreign judgment in Singapore, the judgment must be 'for a sum other than a sum payable in respect of taxes or the like, or in respect of a fine or other penalty.'49 This is in line with the general rule in Singapore is that punitive damages cannot be awarded for claims involving breach of contract.50
+Second, if an overseas claimant wishes to enforce a foreign judgment in Singapore, the judgment must be 'for a sum other than a sum payable in respect of taxes or the like, or in respect of a fine or other penalty.'61 This is in line with the general rule in Singapore that punitive damages cannot be awarded for claims involving breach of contract.62

 Outlook and conclusions

-The proposed reforms are not carved in stone yet.
-However, it is clear that the common recommendation by both the CJC54 and CJRC55 is for the Singapore courts to have enhanced control over the civil litigation process and to have flexibility over the proceedings.
-This means that the courts will retain significant power and discretion to shape and conduct representative actions in Singapore.
+ROC 2021 will grant the Singapore courts enhanced control over the civil litigation process and will have flexibility over the proceedings.65 This means that the courts will retain significant power and discretion to shape and conduct representative actions in Singapore.

-1 Sim Chong is a director and Wesley Liang is an associate at Sim Chong LLC.
+1 Sim Chong is a director and Kent Chen Sixue is an associate at Sim Chong LLC.

 2 See: (1) Section 19 of the State Courts Act (Cap 321, 2007 Rev Ed) (SCA); and (2) Sections 16–17A of the Supreme Court of Judicature Act (Cap 322, 2007 Rev Ed) (SCJA).